beccyclarke98/Computer-Networks-And-Operating-Systems/README.md

-# Computer-Networks-And-Operating-Systems
-Year 2 - Man Met University Networks + Operating Systems FCFS, SJF and RR algorithms using GNU C Compiler
+# Computer Networks And Operating Systems

+## GNU C Compiler

+Please unzip the folder and find within it a folder called **OSAssignment** and find the main.exe which is the program i wrote within a runnable window.
+I also included the datasets. **Main.c** is the code i have written with comments included.